generate/generate/docs/features.md

 ## Why use generate, instead of X?

 * **chainable**: generators can be chained in the command line or via API.
-For example, you can install [generate-dest](https://github.com/generate/generate-dest) then run `$ gen dest` followed by the name of another generator. `generate-dest` will prompt you for the destination directory and store the so the next generator can optionally use it.
-Or you can extend your own generator with the features and functionality of [generate-dest](https://github.com/generate/generate-dest).
+For example, you can install [generate-dest][] then run `$ gen dest` followed by the name of another generator. `generate-dest` will prompt you for the destination directory and store the so the next generator can optionally use it.
+Or you can extend your own generator with the features and functionality of [generate-dest][].
 * **Highly pluggable**: generators can be extended with plugins, other generators, or even sub-generators.
 * **composable**: generators can be created from one or more other generators.
 * **unparalleled flow control**: by leveraging Generate's unique combination of [generators](docs/generators.md) and [tasks](docs/tasks.md)